MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/actions/lighthouse-checks.md

 - [GoogleChrome/lighthouse-ci](https://github.com/GoogleChrome/lighthouse-ci)
     > Automate running Lighthouse for every commit, viewing the changes, and preventing regressions

-Sample config.
+Sample config from the docs on GitHub.
 Node setup is optional if you want to use the default Node version in the environment.

 - `ci.yml` from  docs.
     ```yaml